Geographic Distribution and Habitat

 Green monkeys are generalist omnivores and their diet can comprise a wide range of food items, including fruits, leaves, seeds, gum, insects, birds, eggs, lizards, and more.
 Fruits, leaves, and seeds tend to make up the bulk of their diets, although this can change depending on season and location.
 In many places, acacia trees provide a large part of their diet and enable to them to inhabit otherwise resource-poor areas.
 They are very opportunistic, even digging lungfish out of their subterranean burrows to eat them, as well as preying on fiddler crabs among mangroves.

 This opportunistic, generalist diet has allowed this species to inhabit a wide range of areas across a large swathe of West Africa and beyond, but it sometimes also leads to conflict with humans.
 In tourist areas, they are well known for “stealing” food (and even alcoholic drinks) from humans.
 This usually begins when people feed the monkeys for entertainment, or when food is left out in the open for the monkeys to eat, and can lead to tense relationships between humans and monkeys in these areas.
 Green monkeys also engage in crop feeding behaviors in some locations, which can lead to retaliatory killings by farmers looking to protect their crops.

 Behavior and Lifestyle

-In order to survive in sometimes harsh environments, green monkeys can spend much of the day searching for food and water.
+In order to survive in sometimes harsh environments, green monkeys spend much of the day searching for food and water.
 They can spend up to 60% of their waking time on the ground, usually when traveling or foraging.
-They are also accomplished swimmers and can cross rivers, or simply play in the water when it gets too hot.
+They are accomplished swimmers and can cross rivers, or simply play in the water when it gets too hot.

 Social bonds are important for this species, particularly for females who stay in the same groups throughout their lives.
 These bonds are strengthened by social grooming, which the monkeys often engage in when they have time to rest.